 Skirting can give your RV an extra layer of protection from cold air and wind.
 Skirting goes around the bottom of your RV and can reduce the amount of cold air and wind passing underneath the floor of your RV.
 RVs with skirting are easier to keep warm than RVs without skirting.

 If you decide to add skirting to your RV, there are many options out there.
 Some skirting is designed to be more permanent, while other skirting types can quickly and easily be removed.
+We tried AirSkirts and even made a video about them below.
+They are fantastic and we highly recommend them!

 If you do plan to camp in freezing weather, temporary skirting could make you cozier inside your rig and even reduce your heating costs.
 Many skirting options can be hung after reaching your campsite, making them a convenient choice if you are on the go.